 Your bindings also flex really well with the board because there is minimal hard contact between the board and bindings – meaning that there is virtually no dead zone.

-Burton EST bindings are designed to work with the channel system but other bindings will work with it to if they have the right base disc.
+Burton EST bindings are designed to work with the channel system but most other bindings are compatible or have an optional disc that is compatible.

 With all these different mounting systems you would think that it would be a difficult task to find bindings that are compatible with boards.